 A pool without handrails feels like a sandwich without cheese.
 Isn’t it true?
-Handrails add beauty to the pool.
+Railings add beauty to the pool.
 They are also of great utility.
 They are cherries on the cake.
-Some people might not prefer it, but handrails are important in pools.
+Some people might not prefer it, but handrails are essential in pools.

-Installation of handrails pool may be a simple or complicated process depending upon the type of handrail you prefer and the pool.
-We will be discussing handrails and their installation in this article.
+Installation of the handrails pool may be a simple or complicated process depending upon the type of handrail you prefer and the pool.
+We will be discussing railings and their installation in this article.

 Table of Contents

 Handrails are metallic or wooden railings that provide support and safe entry and exit.
 They can be installed at the pools to bear the human body’s weight while entering and exiting the pool.
 It also adds beauty and gives a modern look to the pool.
 It is significant for swimming pools.
 The pools for décor purpose does not require handrails.

 The pool handrails are not just for décor purposes but also a great utility.
 They have been helpful for many purposes like:

 - It acts as a supporting element while entering and exiting to pool.
 It would not be easy to make an entry and exit into the pool without any supporting object.

 - Beneficial for children who are learning swimming.
 Children are taught to swim near the deck to grip the handrails if they feel like drowning.

 - Provides other benefits like therapy treatments, rehabilitation, and treatment of different disabilities.